gitagogaming/TouchPortal-Windows-MediaMixer/README.md

 This plugin is a complete overhaul of the original Windows Media Mixer Plugin For TouchPortal.

-This solves the issue with the 3081 error constantly bothering you in the background notifications of TouchPortal It also does away with the constant polling of your system to check for audio processes and instead moves to a 100% event based system leaving your system free to do the things it needs to.
+This solves the issue with the 3081 error constantly bothering you in the background notifications of TouchPortal

+It also does away with the constant polling of your system to check for audio processes and instead moves to a 100% event based system leaving your system free to do the things it needs to.

+The original windows media mixer can be found [here](https://github.com/KillerBOSS2019/TouchPortal-Windows-MediaMixer)
 -------

 - [TouchPortal-Windows-MediaMixer](#touchportal-windows-mediamixer)